Stanko/Stanko.github.io/_posts/2018-10-01-json-stringify-removes-undefined.md

 Luckily `JSON.stringify` accepts  `replacer` function as a
 <label class="SideNote-trigger">second parameter</label>
 <small class="SideNote">
-Third one is `space`, number of spaces or a string to be used to indentation
+Third one is `space`, number of spaces or a string to be used for indentation
 </small>.
 Function accepts two parameters, current `key` and `value` being stringified.
 This allows us to replace any value, in our case `undefined`.